inseven/incontext/README.md

 ### Background

-- Support loading the existing site configuration
 - Track resources and clean them up when files are deleted or importers change
 - Test that the relative paths are correct for the destination directory; this likely needs to be per-importer, but it would be much easier if we had a way to generate these as part of the site so importers don't have to think too hard
-- SQLite is mangling mtimes meaning that some files always get regenerated
 - Store the origin mime type in the database and expose through `DocumentContext`
 - Log at at different levels, error, warning, etc
 - Intoduce a render-time `resolve` method that can figure out what happened to a document and include it